The Game (Queen album): Reception

+Contemporary critical reception was mixed.
+Billboard notes that "The energy never flags, the music is expertly rendered throughout, and the effects and studio trickery are subtly handled".
+Cashbox believed that "While its high harmony, melodic heavy metal sound is unmistakable, each song on "The Game" has a totally different sound from the next."
+Record World in its Album Hits of the week said that "These artists do it all masterfully." on this album."
 For Record Mirror, Robin Smith wrote of the album, "It's like winning the men's singles at Wimbledon."
 Rolling Stone felt that it was "nice to hear a Queen album with songs, not 'anthems'," but opined that "these guys know how this music should sound and feel, but they can't bend enough to get with it."
 The Washington Post gave a scathing review, writing: "After five years of unchallenging, dismal albums, this was supposed to be Queen's comeback.
 But no such luck."
 Steve Taylor, writing for Smash Hits, was equally as dismissive, writing "sandwiched between two slabs of Queen's usual symphonic and/or choral pomp-rock [...] lies a filling of utterly unoriginal corn".

 Creem readers voted The Game the seventh greatest album of 1980.
 At the Grammy Awards in 1981, Queen and Mack were nominated for Producer of the Year (Non-Classical) while "Another One Bites the Dust" was nominated for Best Rock Performance by a Duo or Group with Vocal.
 Queen received an American Music Award nomination for Favorite Pop/Rock Band/Duo/Group, while "Another One Bites the Dust" received the award for Favorite Pop/Rock Single.

 In a retrospective review, AllMusic's Stephen Thomas Erlewine said that the album's "disco rock blends" showed a band that has "turned away from rock and toward pop", "turning decidedly, decisively pop, and it's a grand, state-of-the-art circa 1980 pop album that still stands as one of the band's most enjoyable records."
 AllMusic would go on to name The Game as Queen's best album of the 1980s.
 Evan Sawdey of PopMatters called The Game a "regular ol' rock album".
 In 2008, Out ranked the album number 28 of 100 in a poll of "more than 100 actors, comedians, musicians, writers, critics, performance artists, label reps, and DJs, asking each to list the ten albums that left the most indelible impressions on their lives."